Comment on page

 Open your email, which you provided while signing the ICLA, to check the signed ICLA that was sent from The Linux Foundation.
 If you have not received the email, you can open a support ticket to have it resent.

 Using the Domain Approval Criteria requires less overhead because CCLA signatories and CCLA managers do not need to add and manage numerous employee email addresses.

-I contribute to an open source project as an employee for a company.
-Do I need to complete, sign, and submit a DocuSign document?
+I contribute to an open source project on behalf of my employer.
+Do I need to sign anything?

-Otherwise, if your company has already signed a Corporate CLA, but you are not yet on your company's approved list, then you must be included in the approved list by your company's CCLA manager as part of the EasyCLA process.
+Otherwise, if your company has already signed a Corporate CLA but you are not yet on your company's approved list, you must be included on the approved list by your company's CCLA manager as part of the EasyCLA process.

 If my project community has elected to use CLAs as a required step for contributions to their code, do I need to be authorized under a CLA for each project to which I contribute?